 Thanks to the great communication established since the beginning, the Success rep was able to sustain the account expansion and incrementally improve their existing system in order for the customer to have an optimal setup without any disruption in their operations.
 Aircall had become one of the cornerstone services for their support operations, successfully empowering their team.

-As such, the startup was more than happy to advocate for Aircall in magazine articles, participate in blog post and have a quick talk with prospects to explain how they were using the solution.
+As such, the startup was more than happy to advocate for Aircall in magazine articles, participate in blog posts and have a quick talk with prospects to explain how they were using the solution.
 At the end of the day, the Sales and the Success reps still benefited from the relationship more than a year after the sale was made.

 This virtuous cycle between the Sales and Success team goes even beyond the business side of operations and fosters positive synergies within the rest of the company.
 Successful customers are more prone to collaborate with the Marketing team through user stories and blog posts.
 The Product team has more consistent feedback on the type of customers thriving with the service and their future needs to orient their roadmap.
 And all these positive impacts in return help the Sales and Success team hunt and farm customers better to drive growth.